input-output-hk/iohk-ops/README.md

-Collection of tools to deploy IOHK infrastructure.
+Collection of tooling and automation to deploy IOHK infrastructure.

 ### Structure